aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

     import middy from '@middy/core';
     import collectPayment from './payment';

-    const tracer = new Tracer({ serviceName: 'serverlessAirline' }); // (1)
+    const tracer = new Tracer(); // (1)

     export const handler = middy(async (event: any, _context: any): Promise<void> => {
         await collectPayment(event.chargeId);
     }).use(captureLambdaHandler(tracer));
     ```

-    1. Since this is the first time Tracer is initialized, the settings are reused across all other Tracer instances
+    1. Because of the way ESM modules work, in order to set up Tracer, you'll need to pass the configurations as [environment variables](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/#environment-variables).
 === "payment.ts"

     ```typescript hl_lines="3"